akeelahmed11/Predicting-Credit-Card-Approvals/README.md

 Thankfully, with the help of machine learning, this function is automated to overcome the real time operations in much prettier/easier way.

+The whole procedure of data analysis has been followed and explained in very simple way for beginners to understand.